-With some light, quick maintenance, though, you can prevent such issues from surfacing.
-Consider these four midsummer tune-up tips to help your lawn mower run at peak efficiency, plus keep your lawn looking fresh mow after mow.
+With some light, quick maintenance, though, you can help prevent such issues from surfacing.
+Consider these four midsummer lawn mower tune-up tips to help your walk-behind or riding lawn mower run at peak efficiency, plus keep your lawn looking fresh mow after mow.

 Change the Oil